Gabrimer/TheStarFestival/README.md

   		- Ice Flower
   		- Cloud Flower
   	- Thwomp
 - An introductory song added to the start of the moon (where the ship lands)
+	- Song used: "Overture - Super Mario Galaxy"
-- A custom dropship including Super Mario Galaxy soundtrack and Question Blocks that store your purchased items.
+- New dropship including custom soundtrack and Question Blocks that store your purchased items.
+	- Song used: "Mission Select - Super Mario Galaxy"

 </details>